Program Overview

 You must complete the following courses.

-Duration: 7 weeks | Credits: 3
+Duration: 7 Weeks weeks

 This course provides the student with an understanding of the role of nonprofit organizations in the scope of public-private purposes.
 It examines the role of boards and staff, vision and mission, funding and accountability, excellence in operations, and sustainability.

-Duration: 7 weeks | Credits: 3
+Duration: 7 Weeks weeks

 This course will address historical philanthropic perspectives in the nonprofit sector, purposes and principles behind philanthropic behavior, the philanthropic relationship between donors and nonprofits, and the differences between philanthropists and the casual donor and how this distinction informs nonprofit financial development programs.
-Informed by philanthropic/donor behavior, this course will address how to develop a financial development plan and fundraising methods including special events, annual giving, major gift campaigns, direct mail campaigns, grants management, and marketing.
+Informed by philanthropic/donor behavior, this course will address how to develop a financial development plan and fundraising methods including, special events, annual giving, major gift campaigns, direct mail campaigns, grants management, and marketing.

-Duration: 7 weeks | Credits: 3
+Duration: 7 Weeks weeks

-Duration: 7 weeks | Credits: 3
+Duration: 7 Weeks weeks

 *Previously earned credits, if accepted for transfer, must be completed in less than the (5) year period immediately preceding initial enrollment at Barry.
 Only relevant courses for which a grade of B or higher was earned will be considered.
 Only credits will be transferred, not grades or grade point averages and credits that were used to earn a degree at another institution will not be accepted.